flowbased/fbp-protocol/README.md

 Tests, schemas, and specifications for the Flow Based Programming Network Protocol.

+You can find a built version of the specification at [flowbased.github.io/fbp-protocol](http://flowbased.github.io/fbp-protocol/).

-The primary purpose of this project is to provide an easy way for developers to test their runtimes for compatibility with the [FBP Network Protocol](http://noflojs.org/documentation/protocol/).
-It also contains files useful to runtime developers, such as message schemas.
+The included test suite provide an easy way for developers to test their runtimes for compatibility with the protocol.
+Also included are files useful to runtime developers, such as message schemas.

-The test suite currently works for runtimes based on the websocket transport.
+The test suite currently works for runtimes based on the Websocket transport.

 Installing the test suite
 -------------------------